|School of Ocean and Earth Science and Technology . University of Hawaii at Mānoa|

 The Denise B. Evans Fellowships in Oceanographic Research

-By virtue of a very generous gift from the estate of Denise B. Evans, the Hawaii Institute of Geophysics and Planetology (HIGP), SOEST, has established the Denise B. Evans Fellowships in Oceanographic Research.
+By virtue of a very generous gift from the estate of Denise B. Evans, the Hawaii Institute of Geophysics and Planetology (HIGP) in the School of Ocean and Earth Science and Technology (SOEST) has established the Denise B. Evans Fellowships in Oceanographic Research.
 These awards support outstanding SOEST graduate students in many different fields of oceanographic research.
 Awards are in the amount of $28,000 per year, and are paid as salary to graduate research assistants at UH Mānoa who will be continuing their studies.

 For the purpose of this award, "oceanographic research" is considered in very broad terms.
 Marine geology and geophysics, ocean engineering (e.g., robotics, data systems), physical/chemical/microbial/biological oceanography, analysis of coral reefs, submarine volcanism, tsunamis, modeling of air-sea interactions, ocean wave energy, ocean remote sensing, and marine biology, are all considered to be covered by this opportunity.
 However, near-shore investigations of hydrologic/sedimentary processes on land, the effects of sea-level rise on land, the geology of Pacific islands, and island meteorology are all beyond the scope of this award.

-Nominations will be reviewed by the HIGP Denise B. Evans Selection Committee, comprised of faculty within HIGP.
-First and foremost, this Committee will be searching for a student with outstanding research accomplishments who will be studying at Mānoa until at least July 2015.
+Nominations will be reviewed by the HIGP Denise B. Evans Selection Committee, comprised of faculty from HIGP and SOEST.
+First and foremost, this Committee will be searching for a student with outstanding research accomplishments who will be studying at Mānoa until at least July 2017.
 Although education and outreach are valuable aspects of a student's career, it is the research potential that the Committee will consider most important.